Gregwar/fatcat/README.md

 fatcat disk.img -O 1048576 [options]
 ```

-This will tell fatcat to begin on the 1048576th byte
+This will tell fatcat to begin on the 1048576th byte.
+Have a look to the [partition tutorial](docs/partition.md).

 ### Listing